 *Note: Until the conclusion, left images are from The Book of Life and right images are from Coco.

 1. Story (spoilers)

 Coco: Miguel aspires to be a musician, but music is banned in his family since his great-great-grandfather left to pursue music and never returned.
-One day, Miguel discovers that his great-great-grandfather became the famous musician Ernesto De la Cruz.
+One day, Miguel discovers that his great-great-grandfather became the famous musician Ernesto de la Cruz.
 Miguel tries to steal a guitar from his catacombe and is transported to the Land of the Dead.
 To go back, Miguel needs the blessing of a family member, but his family refuses to help him unless he renounces music.
-Miguel decides to seek out De la Cruz.
+Miguel decides to seek out de la Cruz.
 He recruits the help of Hector, a vagabond without a family.
-It is revealed that Hector is actually Miguel’s great-great-grandfather and that De la Cruz murdered Hector to steal his songs.
-Miguel goes back to the living and sings Hector’s song to his great-grandma who struggles with memory.
+It is revealed that Hector is actually Miguel’s great-great-grandfather and that de la Cruz murdered Hector to steal his songs.
+Miguel goes back to the living and sings Hector’s song to his great-grandma who struggles with memory loss.
 The song prompts her to remember her father and she retrieves his picture and a series of letters proving he wrote the songs.

 - Both movies portray dead people visiting a graveyard as invisible ghosts.